gameflorist/dunedynasty/README.md

 If you place `dunedynasty.cfg` in the same directory as the dunedynasty executable, _Dune Dynasty_ will operate in portable mode - keeping everything (e.g. savegames) inside the install directory.

-Using the MacOS bundle you have to use the `Dune Dynasty.app/Contents/Resources` folder inside the app.
+Using the macOS bundle you have to use the `Dune Dynasty.app/Contents/Resources` folder inside the app.

 ### Video Settings

 Display mode and resolution can be changed in the game's "Options and Extras" menu.
 The game initially launches in _Fullscreen Window_ mode (using your Desktop-resolution).

+Note that _Fullscreen_ mode does not work on Linux and macOS currently.

 You might want to increase or decrease the scaling factors of the menubar, sidebar and viewport.
 You can do this in-game in the __Game Control__ menu.